 In 2015 security specialists continue to seek new and innovative answers to tackle the growing problem of data breaches and compromised systems that use username/password authentication.
 It’s hard to fight a war if you don’t know the weak spots in your defense and how the enemy keeps winning battles.
 If the answer is more hardware and more complicated software solution, we should have had an impenetrable security system a long time ago.
 The world is full of hardware and nothing seems to help.

 Since hardware solutions obviously fail to alleviate the problem (and are costly to build and deploy), the alternative is to look for software-based solutions.
-With the rise of our ability to collect and use big data, it is tempting to believe that knowing more about the user will help develop new ways of running Turing tests for each transaction.
+With the rise of our ability to collect and us import data, it is tempting to believe that knowing more about the user will help develop new ways of running Turing tests for each transaction.
 It’s not an association that is obvious, but DARPA is correct when saying that: “Biometrics are defined as the characteristics used to uniquely recognize humans based on one or more intrinsic physical or behavioral traits.”
 To think of biometrics only as referring to fingerprints or eye scans, is to limit the multi-factor options and raise the cost of single points of failure.
 We must consider that biometrics is also your mind – in a way that transcends the simple use of text-based username/password methods.
 Many people might be concerned with the basic cleanliness when it comes to using the biometrics; in such cases, companies can consider getting help from phs.co.uk who will ensure to keep your workplace clean and hygienic.

 The military also recognizes that the current methods are relying on “users being good at something they’re naturally bad at.”
 The current reliance on user vigilance, trusting that hardware systems can correct has given us no confidence that today we safeguard accounts better than anytime before.
 “The need to replace passwords in particular is pressing,” and DARPA is calling for “cognitive fingerprints” – accept the permanent limitations of users and seek to deploy authentication mechanisms that do not rely on building new hardware solutions.